 Some people are energy vampires, and their impact is toxic on us.
-They dim our inner light, and we waste our precious energy on them, instead of investing into what really matters.
+They dim our inner light, and we waste our precious energy on them instead of investing in what really matters.
 It can be hard to cut off the cords with them, especially if we feel guilty and responsible for a relationship, but often the lesson is to leave and choose ourselves.

 You have a limited amount of time and energy, and by letting others step on your self-worth, you don’t allow yourself to step into your life calling.

 3. Unleash your voice